 By a beautiful design in nature that allows us to turn our head and see in all directions, our neck is engineered to be a bit unstable.
 Perhaps to balance this, the muscles in the neck are some of the fastest, most forceful muscles in the body, and have some of the greatest endurance of any muscles.
 The muscles of the head and neck control important, everyday tasks such as facial expressions, talking, chewing and swallowing and even the movement of the eyes.

 The neck and shoulders are structured in such a way that they are entirely dependent on alignment and balance between the muscles and fascia that bind them together while allowing for movement.

 All this depends on proper posture.
 But these days, who’s got proper posture?
-Maybe someone living in the jungle in Africa who doesn’t have a cell phone and laptop.
+Maybe someone living in the jungle who doesn’t have a cell phone and laptop.
 Below, I’m going to show you how you can begin to correct your posture.

 First, let’s look at the tough and resilient design around your neck.
 The bones of the chest and upper back work together to form a strong, protective cage around the vital thoracic organs such as the heart and lungs.
 This durable cage is the anchor of our neck, shoulders and head and is composed of powerful muscles designed to protect those vital organs and vulnerable systems in our bodies.

 The cervical spine, collarbone (clavicle), and shoulder blade (scapula, or scap) form the skeletal infrastructure of the neck and shoulders.
 The neck is formed by seven bones stacked one on top of the other.